-Inspection of care records showed there was a system of referral to the multi-professional team when required.
+Inspection of care records confirmed there was a system of referral to the multi-professional team when required.
 Behaviour management plans were devised by specialist behaviour management teams from the trust and noted to be regularly updated and reviewed as necessary.

-Discussion with the person in charge and examination of accident and incident records confirmed that when individual restraint was employed, the appropriate persons/bodies were informed.
+The registered manager and examination of accident and incident records confirmed that when individual restraint was employed, the appropriate persons were informed.

-The person in charge stated there were risk management policy and procedures in place.
-Discussion with the person in charge in relation to safe and healthy working practices confirmed that these were appropriately maintained and reviewed regularly e.g. COSHH, fire safety etc.
+The registered manager confirmed there were risk management policy and procedures in place.
+Discussion with the registered manager and review of the home's policy and procedures relating to safe and healthy working practices confirmed that these were appropriately maintained and reviewed regularly for example fire safety.

-Discussion with the person in charge confirmed that equipment and medical devices in use in the home were well maintained and regularly serviced.
+The registered manager confirmed that equipment and medical devices in use in the home were well maintained and regularly serviced.

-Staff training records showed that all staff had received training in IPC in line with their roles and responsibilities.
-Discussion with staff established that they were knowledgeable and had understanding of IPC policies and procedures.
+Review of the infection prevention and control (IPC) policy and procedure confirmed that this this was in line with regional guidelines.
+Staff training records confirmed that all staff had received training in IPC in line with their roles and responsibilities.
 Inspection of the premises confirmed that there were wash hand basins, adequate supplies of liquid soap, alcohol hand gels and disposable towels wherever care was delivered.
 Observation of staff practice identified that staff adhered to IPC procedures.